Must-knows about your journey between France and Switzerland

 How to start using a TGV ticket

-Once you have booked a ticket from Paris to Switzerland, you will normally receive it via e-mail and print it at home.
+Once you have booked a ticket from Paris to Switzerland, you will normally receive it via e-mail and keep it on your phone, or print it at home.
 This is the recommended option.

 In some cases, you can print your ticket through the machines at French stations, or have it shipped to your home or hotel.
 The options vary per vendor.